ArtDemocrat/MEV-Theft-Loss-Report/README.md

 3. If a validator is not registered with any MEV relayer in a slot, no max_bid will be visible in the dataset.
 This is an issue is solved by using the average of the 3 slots before and after the missing max_bid block to calculate the amount of ETH neglected.
 See "Next Steps" section below for details on how we could mitigate this and other data quality issues in future iterations of this report.
 4. See other important data caveats for the underlying dataset [here](https://github.com/xrchz/rockettheft/blob/main/README.md#data-notes).

 Another pattern which we see in the data, which we would like to take a closer look at in future iterations of this report, is that there are often blocks where the max_bid offered by a relayer is orders of magnitude higher than the actual mev_reward observed for a specific slot.
 This is something expected for cases where validators whitelist only a certain group of relayers (like RP does, see list [here](https://docs.rocketpool.net/guides/node/mev#block-builders-and-relays)).
-It might be that in such cases some of more performant searcher/builder/relayer chains are omitted.
-However, we see cases where the magnitude in which this phenomenon is observed raises the need to confirm whether such cases are correct, or whethere we need to implement adjustments or workarounds in our data pulls for future iterations (See "Next Steps" section below for details on how we could mitigate this and other data quality issues in future iterations of this report).
+It could very well be that in such cases some of the more performant searcher/builder/relayer chains are omitted.
+However, we see cases where the magnitude in which this phenomenon is observed raises the need to confirm whether such cases are correct, or whethere we need to implement adjustments or workarounds in our data pulls for future iterations (See "Next Steps" section below for details on ideas around how we could mitigate this and other data quality issues in future iterations of this report).

 To ilustrate this topic, the table below shows the number of slots which display a max_bid which is N times higher than the actual mev_reward registered for a slot: